Perfect Baked Sweet Potato Fries

-Baked sweet potato fries that are caramelized and crispy on the outside and tender on the inside.
-No fryer needed here.
-Consider making a double batch, this one’s addictive.
+How to make oven-baked sweet potato fries that are caramelized on the outside and tender on the inside.
+No fryer is needed here.
+Consider making a double batch.
+These crispy sweet potato fries are addictive.
 Jump to the Baked Sweet Potato Fries Recipe

 Recipe updated, originally posted January 2014.
 Since posting this in 2014, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

-Easy, Homemade Baked Sweet Potato Fries Recipe
+Perfect Baked Sweet Potato Fries

-Keep in mind that baking time may vary depending on how large you cut your sweet potatoes and how accurate your oven is.
-(Ovens often run a little cold or hot – ours runs 20 degrees cold so we keep an oven thermometer inside to keep it in check).
-We like to keep the skins on for sweet potato fries, but if you prefer them without, go ahead and peel them.
+Remember that baking time may vary depending on how large you cut your sweet potatoes and how accurate your oven is.
+(Ovens often run a little cold or hot, so we keep an oven thermometer inside to keep it in check).
+If you find that the fries are browning too quickly, reduce the oven temperature by 25 degrees.

 You Will Need